DeuxHuitHuit/google_analytics_dashboard/README.md

 For more information, see <http://getsymphony.com/learn/tasks/view/install-an-extension/>

+### REQUIREMENTS ###

+- Be sure to have the [dashboard extension](https://github.com/symphonists/dashboard) up and running.
+- Go on the [Google API Console](https://console.developers.google.com/) and create a [Oauth Service account](https://developers.google.com/api-client-library/php/guide/aaa_oauth2_web).
+- Generate and download a p12 key file.
+- Go on Google Analytics and add the read right to the Service Account email. (xxx@developer.gserviceaccount.com)
+- Upload the p12 file in a secure place on your server.
+Make sure nobody can download this file.
+Symphony's `manifest` folder is a good place for this kind of file.

 ### HOW TO USE ###

-- Go to the dashboard page and add some Google Analytics Panels
+- Go to the dashboard page and add some Google Analytics Panels.
+- Protip: Save the configuration as default the first time to save you some time.

 ### LICENSE ###